 The National Museum is located in The Prince’s Palace, which was built by Nicolai Eigtved between 1743 and 1744 for Danish Crown Prince Frederik V and Crown Princess Louise.
 It is no longer used by the royal family, but the Great Hall still appears elegant enough to fit princes and princesses.

-The National Museum boasts a very large ethnographical collection, a collection of classical and near eastern antiquities, a coin- and medal collection, and a toy museum.
+The National Museum boasts a very large ethnographical collection, a collection of classical and near eastern antiquities and a toy museum.
 You can also visit the Victorian apartment Klunkehjemmet, practically unchanged since 1890.
 Please note that it has different opening hours.

-After years of reconstruction, the exhibition on Danish Antiquity has re-opened, including prominent national treasures such as the more than 3,000 years old Sun Chariot, the Bronze Age Egtved Girl, and an amazing collection of archaeological finds from the Viking Age, many of which have never been shown at the exhibition before.
+The Exhibition Danish Prehistory includes prominent national treasures such as the more than 3,000 years old Sun Chariot, the Bronze Age Egtved Girl, and an amazing collection of archaeological finds from the Viking Age.

 Another intriguing must-see is the Huldremose Woman, whose well-preserved remains are estimated to date back to the first decade of the first century AD.